NikolaiVChr/Autinn/README.md

 ## Changelog

+0.5.1.6
+* Added Flopper.

+0.5.1.5
+* Added Dirt.

 0.5.1.4
 * Removed voltage knobs from Retri to avoid output being too attenuated.
 * Reduced max resonance in Retri to 75% of what it was before.

 0.5.1.3
-* Anti-aliased the oscillator
+* Anti-aliased the oscillator.

 0.5.1.2
-* Added a Oxcart oscillator
+* Added a Oxcart oscillator.

 0.5.1.1
 * Fixed filter saturation light.